trojanspike/prggmr/docs/api/signal.md

 A signal is what triggers an event and executes any assigned handles.

-See <a href="../signals.html">engine signals</a> for signals which are restricted for use and should never be fired directly.
+See [signals](../signals.html) for signals which are restricted for use and should never be fired directly.

 ## Parameters